Summary of Paula Rego

-Jane Eyre is a remarkable book because it gives readers an insight into the mind of a child; here, Rego seems to be attempting to represent that, in her depiction of the moment in which Jane Eyre is in the horrifying 'red room': we feel the profound fear that she felt at that moment, with the strange red background providing shocking contrast to her dark dress.
+Jane Eyre is a remarkable book because it gives readers an insight into the mind of a child; here, Rego seems to have attempted to represent that, in her depiction of the moment in which Jane Eyre is in the horrifying 'red room’.
+We feel the profound fear that she felt at that moment, with the strange red background providing shocking contrast to her dark dress.
 Eyre's face is contorted, and her hands grab at her garment.
 Surprisingly though, there is nothing in the image that is particularly frightening in and of itself: the fear, we could say, is not there.
 Perhaps then, Eyre, like Rego, is profoundly scared of the abstract notion of fear itself.
 Interestingly, the work looks forward to and bears strong resemblance to a series of drawings made by the artist in 2007 that deal specifically with depression.
-These drawings too feature one large and weighty female figure.
+These drawings also feature one large and weighty female figure.
 Both the woman in Come to Me, and those of the depression series recall Albrecht Dürer's figure of Melencolia in his famous 1514 engraving on the subject.

-Rego herself has said that the image is a response to photographs published in newspapers during the early days of the Iraq War.
+Rego herself said that the image was a response to photographs published in newspapers during the early days of the Iraq War.
 Upon seeing the horrors of certain images, she decided, "I would do a picture about these children getting hurt, but I turned them into rabbits' heads, like masks.
 It's very difficult to do it with humans, it doesn't get the same kind of feel at all.
 It seemed more real to transform them into creatures".
 Indeed, in transforming people into animals, Rego considers how we place sympathy and furthermore, what capacity we have to deal with extreme inhumanity.
 Perhaps it becomes easier/possible to engage with tragedy only when images are transformed to give other dimensions to what is otherwise one dimensional and indigestible explicit violence.

 Pastel on paper aluminium - Collection of the Tate, United Kingdom